Skip to content Skip to footer

 JIWAKA, PAPUA NEW GUINEA

 The coffee we receive hails from the Kindeng Dry Mill, situated in Papua New Guinea’s Jikawa province.
 It’s a blend sourced from around 1500 small-scale farmers in Kindeng and Arufa municipalities.
 These farmers typically manage 1-2 hectare plots with soil primarily composed of sandy loam and loamy clay.
+Upon arrival at the mill, the cherries undergo specific processing, drying on elevated beds and canvasses.

 KINTAMANI, BALI